Introductionspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace found

 The medication that is used to treat hereditary angioedema falls into one of two categories:

-Danazol is a synthetic hormone that is effective in preventing the symptoms of angioedema because it helps boost levels of the C1-1NH protein.
+Danazol is a synthetic hormone that is effective in preventing the symptoms of angioedema because it helps boost levels of the C1-INH protein.

 However, danazol can cause a number of unpleasant side effects if used on a long-term basis.
 For example, it may cause:

-Tranexamic acid is an alternative medication to danazol.
-It is usually as effective as danazol but does not cause as many side effects and is preferred for use in women.
+Tranexamic acid is also an alternative medication to danazol.
+It can be as effective as danazol but does not cause as many side effects and is preferred for use in women.

 Icatibant is a relatively new medication that is used to treat acute (short-lasting) episodes of swelling.
 It works by blocking the effects of some of the chemicals that are responsible for causing the swelling in cases of hereditary angioedema.
 Icatibant is given by injection under the skin.
 A second injection is often required.